eclipse-ecal/ecal/README.md

 eCAL comes with a set of read-to-use tools that will help you with developing, testing and debugging your software. **Command line interface** versions and easy to use **GUI** applications are available.

-- The **eCAL Monitor** to visualize the data flow and inspect messages sent between publishers and subsribers
+- The **eCAL Monitor** to visualize the data flow and inspect messages sent between publishers and subscribers

 - The **eCAL Recorder** to record the data sent between your eCAL nodes